dotnet/dotnet-monitor/documentation/api/operations-list.md

 If none of `pid`, `uid`, or `name` are specified, all operations will be listed.

-> **NOTE:** If multiple processes match the provided parameters (e.g., two processes named "MyProcess"), the operations for all matching processes will be listed.
+> **Note**: If multiple processes match the provided parameters (e.g., two processes named "MyProcess"), the operations for all matching processes will be listed.

 ## Authentication